Kudlow says China has not wanted to 'talk in earnest' amid tariff threats

 Kudlow, who joined the administration only days ago, said he would support the new tariffs if they were implemented.

-"In this last round (of tariffs), President Trump asked Bob Lighthizer, our trade diplomat, to consider whether a round of tariffs would be useful, and part of that is because after we've made the first round, the Chinese response was unsatisfactory, to (say) the least," Kudlow said.
+"In this last round (of tariffs), President Trump asked Bob Lighthizer, our trade diplomat, to consider whether an additional round of tariffs would be useful, and part of that is because after we've made the first round, the Chinese response was unsatisfactory, to (say) the least," Kudlow said.
 "So the President is trying to get their attention again.
 The process may include tariffs.
 I can't rule that out.
 It may rest eventually on negotiations."

 "Maybe China will want to come round and talk in earnest," Kudlow added.
 "So far it hasn't.
 I hope it does."